camunda/blog.camunda.org/content/post/2020/08/camunda-bpm-runtime-7140-alpha2-released.md

 Camunda BPM 7.14.0-alpha2 adds support for Microsoft SQL Server 2019.

 You can read more about that on the [supported environments](https://docs.camunda.org/manual/latest/introduction/supported-environments/) documentation page.

+## Support for Spring Boot 2.3

+The Spring Boot version in the Camunda Spring Boot Starter has been upgraded to version 2.3.1.
+This allows to use the latest features of Spring Boot together with the Starter, e.g. using it together with Java 14.

+You can check out the [Spring Boot Release Notes](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-2.3-Release-Notes) and our [Spring Boot Starter documentation](https://docs.camunda.org/manual/latest/user-guide/spring-boot-integration/) for further insights.

 ## Share Your Thoughts with Us!